YottaDB/YDBDoc/ProgGuide/commands.rst

    ZCOM[PILE][:tvexpr] expr[,...]

 * The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The expression argument specifies one or more relative or absolute paths to filenames, which must include the .m extension.
+If the file specification does not include a .m extension, ZCOMPILE assumes a default file extension of ".m".
 Wildcards are acceptable in the path specification.
 The specification can be optionally prefixed by qualifiers valid for a mumps command.

 The $ZCSTATUS intrinsic special variable holds the value of the status code for the compilation performed by a ZCOMPILE command.